alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 }
 ```

+This style is straightforward and often fine for a single small workflow.
 If you want local conversion here, catch only a specific repository exception that you intend to turn into a local status instead of catching `Exception`.

-An enum gives you a status, but not a success payload.
-If you need to return data on success, you end up adding an `out` parameter, returning a tuple, or introducing a wrapper type.
+The tradeoff is that an enum gives you a status, but not a success payload.
+If you later need to return data on success, you end up adding an `out` parameter, returning a tuple, or introducing a wrapper type.
+Once that convention starts spreading across multiple methods, callers also have to remember what each enum value means, how success data is returned, and which exceptions still escape.
-Conventions are easy to violate: nothing stops you from returning `(user: null, error: null)` or populating both.

 `Result` turns these conventions into a reusable type with standard constructors and combinators (`Ok(...)`/`Fail(...)`, `Map`/`Bind`).